SumoLogic-Labs/collector-management-client/README.md

 ### Assign Ingest Budget to Collectors

-A list of collectors based on filter can be assigned Ingest Budget
+A filtered set of collectors can be assigned to an Ingest Budget by using the -assignBudget command with the ID of the budget you'd like to assign.

 ```
 python sumo_mgmt.py -url https://api.sumologic.com/api/v1/ -accessid [YOUR ACCESS ID] -accesskey [YOUR ACCESS KEY] -filter name=prod-collector-* -budgetId [ Budget Id]